Kyagara/1brc/README.md

 There was a 1gb buffer set before v2.1 when reading the file which is why the memory usage up until v2.1 are pretty similar.

+### v4

+Using goroutines and channels.
+Hashmap and process workers using shards to avoid using a lock.
+Changed buffer size, again, now at 2gb, works well for me.

+How can I avoid creating a new buffer for every read?
+Increasing the buffer size helps with gc since there will be less allocations and less garbage to collect.

+I will probably have to start using unsafe, temperature conversion and updating the station is taking some cpu time.

+´´´
+Time: 22.85s Memory: 237mb Stations: 413
+Mallocs: 6980 Frees: 6554 GC cycles: 121

 ### v3

 Using mmap, from the golang experimental package, that is technically a external library, I don't care, fow now.